DNA64/NecroBotWiki/Compiled-Releases.md

 ### Using compiled release

-1. Download the latest offcial release (0.8.6) Release.zip using Google Search etc.
+1. Download the latest official release (0.8.6) Release.zip using Google Search etc.
 2. Unzip the downloaded files, run the program (NecroBot.exe).
 3. A console window will appear and then soon close.
 This is generating the config/auth JSON files.
 4. Navigate to the Config/auth.json file.